 How should we view government when it pursues policy contrary to scientific evidence, not because they have better evidence or concerns about the quality or quantity of the evidence, but because the evidence does not support their belief?
 We should view them as sport – professional sport for scientists.

 In the Centre for Biodiversity & Restoration Ecology at Victoria University we conduct research in ecological science to inform biodiversity management and policy.
 I use this blog and social media to engage with people and policy that might be informed by ecological science.
 Ultimately, the tax payer is my boss – this is where my salary comes from.
-Whereas a politician is a representative of the people, I am the people’s employee – making the science I do work for ‘the people’.
+I am the people’s employee – making the science I do work for ‘the people’.
 Sometimes that will require that I debate and critique policy.
 Its my job.

 Ecology by the people, biodiversity for the people.